JIC-CSB/kilombo/doc/manual.md

 The following keybindings are active during simulation:

 * ESC: terminate simulation
-* Numpad +: zoom in
+* + : zoom in
-* Numpad -: zoom out
+* - : zoom out
-* Numpad *: faster
+* Numpad * or F4: faster
-* Numpad /: slower
+* Numpad / or F3: slower
 * Arrow keys : move display
 * Space : pause/resume simulation
 * Mouse-left: drag bots around
 * Mouse-right: rotate a bot
 * s   : Take screenshot.
 The screenshot is stored as screenshots/<bot name><number>.bmp
+* v   : start storing screenshots for video, using "imageName" from the simulator parameters as file name, see below.
 * F1  : disperse the bots
 * F2  : compress the bots
 * F5  : Call the bot's parameter reload function (if implemented in the bot)
 * F6  : Call every bot's reset function, (if implemented in the bot)
 * F11 : Toggle full speed simulation (no delay between frames)
-* F12 : Toggle fast communication (message passing every kilotick
+* F12 : Toggle fast communication (message passing every kilotick)

 # Configuration file settings